DaveVoyles/Logistic-Regression-Azure-Workbench/readme.md

 >Note: Your first execution on docker-based compute target automatically downloads a base Docker image.
 For that reason, it takes a few minutes before your job starts to run.
 Your environment is then cached to make subsequent runs faster.

 ## Deploying your app as a remote web service
+1. Run the *linear_reg.py* file
+2. Open the **run** panel in workbench and download the model.pkl file
+3. Move the file to the root directory of this project
+4. Run the *score.py* file
+5. This generates our *service_schema.json* file

+Now we have all three requirements.

 # Resources